Skip to section

 The curriculum of Advanced Structural Engineering covers the specialist technical and computational skills necessary for today's construction industry and therefore offers excellent preparation for employment across an industry that includes consulting and contracting engineers, public authorities and local government.
 In addition, the course also provides a suitable springboard for graduates seeking a career in a research lead environment.

-Both MSc and Diploma students undertake the 5 mandatory and 3 optional taught courses from the list below.
+Both MSc and Diploma students undertake the five mandatory and three optional taught courses from the list below.
 MSc students also complete a Masters dissertation.

 Masters (MSc) level entry applicants must have one of the following: